NejcZorko007/fatal-encounter/README.md

 Welcome to **Fatal Encounter**, a turn-based battle game where strategy decides victory.
 The player faces off against an enemy, with the choice to **Attack**, **Defend**, or **Heal** each turn.
 The game ends when either the player’s or enemy’s health reaches zero.
-This tree is current development of the game and here are also functions that may or may not be included / added in the main release.

 🚧 **Note:** Fatal Encounter is still a **Work in Progress (WIP)**.
 Features, visuals, and gameplay mechanics may change as development continues.

+⚠️ Another Note: This tree is under active development — features here may change or not make it into the final release.
 ---

 ## 📖 About